DrVicki/html-terrarium-part1/README.md

 * `touch index.html`
 * `code index.html` or `nano index.html`

-> `index.html` files indicate to a browser that it is the default file in a folder; URLs such as `https://anysite.com/test` might be built using a folder structure including a folder called `test` with `index.html` inside it; `index.html` doesn't have to show in a URL.
+> `index.html` files indicate to a browser it is the default file in a folder; URLs such as `https://anysite.com/test` might be built using a folder structure including a folder called `test` with `index.html` inside it; `index.html` doesn't have to show in a URL.

 ---

 ## The DocType and html tags

-The first line of an HTML file is its doctype.
+The first line of an **HTML** file is its `doctype`.
 It's a little surprising that you need to have this line at the very top of the file, but it tells older browsers the browser needs to render the page in a standard mode, following the current html specification.

-> Tip: in VS Code, you can hover over a tag and get information about its use from the MDN Reference guides.
+> Tip: in **VS Code**, you can hover over a tag and get information about its use from the MDN Reference guides.

 The second line should be the `<html>` tag's opening tag, followed right now by its closing tag `</html>`.
 These tags are the root elements of your interface.